-Perhaps one of the most important and foundational ways to understand the missional church is to put it in the context of the trinity.
+Perhaps one of the most important and foundational ways to understand the missional church is to put it in the context of the Trinity.
 David Bosch addresses this in his book Transforming Mission:

 Mission [is] understood primarily as being derived from the very nature of God.
 It [is] thus put in the context of the doctrine of the trinity.
 The classical doctrine of the missio Dei as God the Father sending the Son, and God the Father and the Son sending the Spirit [expands] to include yet another “movement”: Father, Son and Holy Spirit sending the church into the world.
 Mission is not primarily an activity of the church, it is an attribute of God.
 God is a missionary God.
 Mission is thereby seen as a movement from God into the world; the church is viewed as an instrument for that mission.
 There is a church because there is a mission, not visa versa.

-So if we can understand mission as the Father sending the Son, the Father and the Son sending the Spirit, and the Father, Son and Spirit sending the church, a question still remains: What does this look like?
+So if we can understand mission as the Father sending the Son, the Father and the Son sending the Spirit, and the Father, Son, and Spirit sending the church, a question remains: What does this look like?
 The answer to this question lies in being congregations that are “sent” instead of congregations that “go.”

 A more helpful and biblical view of mission is seen when the church understands itself as sent (into the world) as set apart and unified.
 This view of the church and mission can be depicted in the following illustration:

 This illustration comes from Jesus’ prayer in John 17.
 Here we see Jesus describe the church first and foremost as sent into the world.
-In verse 15 he prays that it would be sent, “my prayer is not that you take them out of the world.”
-In verse 18 Jesus states the need for them to remain set apart in their sentness, “They are not of the world, even as I am not of it.
+In verse 15, he prays that it would be sent, “my prayer is not that you take them out of the world.”
+In verse 18, Jesus states the need for them to remain set apart in their sentness, “They are not of the world, even as I am not of it.
 Sanctify them by the truth; your word is truth.”
-Finally Jesus prays that they would remain unified, “May they be brought to complete unity to let the world know that you sent me and have loved them even as you have loved me.”
-With Jesus’ prayer as a foundation for understanding the nature of the church we see that the Church finds itself in the world, yet set apart and unified.
+Finally, Jesus prays that they would remain unified, “May they be brought to complete unity to let the world know that you sent me and have loved them even as you have loved me.”
+With Jesus’ prayer as a foundation for understanding the nature of the church, we see that the Church finds itself in the world, yet set apart and unified.

 There is no advantage in trying to separate ourselves from the world.
 Karl Barth helpfully points out that the church is a part of world history; the gospel takes place in “world occurrence.”
 Somehow I grew up with the assumption that there were two histories of the world: biblical history and world history.
 While this was likely never explicitly expressed as truth, it is what I instinctively learned.
 World history was somehow profane and corrupted and biblical history was holy and redemptive.
 But, Barth shows that this dichotomized view of history is unhelpful to mission.
 The church would be “guilty of a lack of faith and discernment if it seriously saw and understood world history as secular or profane history.”
-Instead, he states that we simply cannot separate the church from world history.
-He writes, “[The church's] history takes place as surrounded by the history of the cosmos and is everywhere affected and determined by it.
+Instead, he states that we cannot separate the church from world history.
+He writes, “[The church’s] history takes place as surrounded by the history of the cosmos and is everywhere affected and determined by it.
 Conversely, it is not without significance for the cosmos and its history that its own history takes place.”

 If we continue to follow Jesus’ prayer, we see that the church cannot stop at seeing itself simply as distinct in the midst of world history.
-It must also understand itself as unified if it desires to have an effective witness in the world.
-Jesus’ prayer clearly states that our unity is a major part of a potent witness.
-From the illustration above (illustration 2) we see that while the individual church must see itself as sent into the world, it must also see itself as sent into the world along with the church catholic.
+It must also understand itself as unified if it desires an effective witness in the world.
+Jesus’ prayer clearly states that our unity is a significant part of a potent witness.
+From the illustration above (illustration 2), we see that while the individual church must see itself as sent into the world, it must also see itself as sent into the world along with the church catholic.
 Again, Barth provides some helpful commentary on this topic.
 He writes:

 [the Christian] is united to [other Christians] by the simple fact that, since there is only one work as the Word of God and only one Mediator between God and man self-declared in his activity, the content of his witness cannot be other than that of theirs, nor the content of theirs other than that of his.
 He and they may have received, and may take up and discharge, their ministry of witness in very different ways.
 But they cannot possibly be apart in this ministry.
 They cannot be monads or private disciples operating in their own strength.